qgis2web/qgis2web/README.md

 CSS to create a web map as close to the QGIS project as possible.</p>
 <p>However, many elements of a QGIS project cannot be reproduced, and many are
 only possible in <em>either</em> OpenLayers 3 <em>or</em> Leaflet. qgis2web
-tries its best to produce a publish-ready map, but you can always edit the output code to achieve what qgis2web cannot.</p>
+tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
 <ul>
     <li>no rule-based rendering</li>
     <li>SVG point markers sometimes do not appear in the preview